mrsandipandas/mrsandipandas.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-Over the years, I’ve led the design and architecture of autonomous driving systems for global Tier-I OEMs &mdash; translating complex algorithms into robust, real-world solutions.
+Over the years, I’ve led the design and architecture of autonomous driving systems for global Tier-I OEMs - translating complex algorithms into robust, real-world solutions.
 At Qualcomm, I focus on shaping the ADAS technology roadmap, mentoring engineering teams, and collaborating with product and business stakeholders to deliver impactful solutions at scale.
 </p>

 <p style="text-align: justify;">
 I’m passionate about building high-performing teams, fostering innovation, and driving the future of autonomous systems through thoughtful leadership and technical excellence.
-I have extensive expertise in autonomous driving domain, backed by 10+ years of experience, where I have worked on &mdash; bringing up sensor platforms using sensor calibration and sensor fusion, as well as developed and architected algorithms for perception, localization and planning which were deployed in real vehicles.
+I have extensive expertise in autonomous driving domain, backed by 10+ years of experience, where I have worked on - bringing up sensor platforms using sensor calibration and sensor fusion, as well as developed and architected algorithms for perception, localization and planning which were deployed in real vehicles.
 I have extensive experience in working with IMU, camera, lidar, radar and GNSS sensors.
 </p>

 <p style="text-align: justify;">